samsquire/microservice-description-compilation/README.md

 package: com.services.search_menus
 ```

- # Microservice collaborations
+# Microservice collaborations - How do microservices collaborate to carry out a complicated workflow?

- Who is responsible for orchestrating the choreography?
-Can the framework allow collaborative choreographies by passing additional information regarding the overall flow with the initial request.
+If the definition is loaded by all microservices, perhaps over the network at runtime, all services know what to do according to a given event.
+All services collaborate to make sure the correct service gets called.